BELONGING IN PRACTICE

 If you are new to the movement and want to challenge white supremacy but don’t know where to start, join us for this important co-learning journey as we explore our own internalized white supremacy.
 We know it is not enough... but it is a small step toward greater accountability.
 This will be the beginning of a journey that will last our lifetimes and beyond.

 We offer a sliding scale for this offering based on the following:

 Finally, let us name that we are not experts in the field of antiracism nor do we consider ourselves anti-racist educators.
-In fact, we are at the beginning of this journey with you.
-We are offering this space simply to start a conversation, to study alongside with you, to share the experience of moving through selected readings/resources, and strategize actionable next steps to deepen our understanding and commitment to ending white supremacy.
+We are co-learners and are simply offering a space to deepen the conversation, to study alongside you, to share the experience of moving through selected readings/resources, and strategize actionable next steps to deepen our understanding and commitment to ending white supremacy.